Termites are often confused with ants due to their anatomy, but a surefire way to tell a termite from an ant is:

-Drywood Termites, unlike Subterranean Termites, have the highest swarm rate in the fall, but have been known to do it all year in Florida.
+Drywood Termites, unlike Subterranean Termites, have the highest swarm rate in the fall but have been known to do it all year in Florida.
 They are attracted to light (this is why you see them swarm at windows) and usually come out when the temperature is between 80-100 degrees.

 Q) Why is my neighbor digging a moat?

 A) Subterranean Termites forage up to 300 feet away from the nest (in the soil) making them very difficult to eliminate.
 So, if your neighbor has them, there is a good chance you do as well.
-Subterranean termites use mud tubes to travel in when outside of the soil, they build them from the soil up the side of the structure and in they go.
+Subterranean termites use mud tubes to travel in when outside of the soil, they build them from the ground up against the side of the structure and in they go.
 They only need a crack to get in and start getting comfortable!

 Q) Why does it have to look like a circus tent?

 A) Those obnoxious tents are used to keep people from just walking into a fumigated house (gets their attention).

 There is no real preventive for Drywood Termites but for curative; you have some options depending on the level of infestation.
 If the infestation is massive enough and widespread, then a fumigation or heat treatment is needed.
 If the colony is confined to one available part of the structure, then spot treatments can be done to eliminate them.

 Q) What does A1 Home Pest Control recommend?